By: Marilyn L. Davis

 Since we were near the front of the store, there were people in line to check out.
 Without phones to occupy their attention, many turned around and stared when they heard her say this.
 I gave my Queen Elisabeth wave impersonation and wondered who my mother was talking to so loudly.

 When I rounded the corner, there stood my mother and a friend.
 Her friend had read the article about me opening a woman’s recovery home and had a question.
-Satisfying her question, I asked my mother why she would publicly state that I was a drug addict.
+Satisfying her query, I asked my mother why she publicly stated that I was a drug addict.
 I was supposed to be anonymous.